-Everything about Chateau Rauzan Gassies Margaux, Second Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Rauzan Gassies Margaux, Second Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Rauzan Gassies History, Overview

 Chateau Rauzan Gassies started out life in the middle of the seventeenth century.
 At the time, it was a part of the gigantic Rauzan estate owned by Pierre de Mesures de Rauzan.
 The massive Bordeaux wine property was over time split up again and again.

 After World War 2, in 1946, Chateau Rauzan Gassies was sold to Quie family.
 The Quie family continue to own Chateau Rauzan Gassies today as well as Chateau Croizet-Bages in Pauillac and Chateau Bel Orme Tronquoy de Lalande, a Cru Bourgeois estate in the Medoc.

 Chateau Rauzan Gassies Vineyards, Terroir, Grapes, Winemaking

 The 28.5 hectare, Left Bank vineyard of Chateau Rauzan Gassies is planted to 65% Cabernet Sauvignon, 25% Merlot, 5% Cabernet Franc and 5% Petit Verdot.
 The terroir is gravel and sand soils.
 Their best gravel parcels are located near the chateau.
 They also have vines planted close to Chateau Kirwan and Chateau Margaux.